grapisar/PercHomeostatic/README.md

 # Percolation with homeostatic plasticity

-Code to reproduce the findings on percolation in networks equipped with local homeostatic response mechanism.
+Code to reproduce the findings of the paper *"Percolation in networks equipped with local homeostatic plasticity"*.

 ## Single Instance

-`example_single.py` runs a single instance of the damage-response process on a given directed network.
+`example_simple.py` runs three successive instances of the damage-response process on a given directed network.
+The default setting reproduces the findings shown in Fig.2, but on a smaller network, which is a N=5k nodes Random Regular graph with degree k=4.

 The syntax is:

 ``` python